homjxi0e/Gorilla-Brute-/README.md

-# This project is deceiving me getting privilege Meterpreter On All systems Linux
+# This project is deceiving me getting privilege root Meterpreter On All systems Linux
 # Go to file Put Script web delivery Metasploit > The formula python or php
 # Take the web_delivery  On Text Which in the pictures